Mathematics A-level

 Course Details

-You will study a range of topics from Pure Maths including Proof, Algebra, Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, Integration and Vectors.
+In A-level Mathematics, you will study a range of topics from Pure Maths including Proof, Algebra, Functions, Coordinate Geometry, Sequences and Series, Trigonometry, Exponentials and Logarithms, Differentiation, Integration and Vectors.
+In addition, one third of the course consists of a combination of Statistics and Mechanics.

 Additional entry requirements: